ishubhamsingh/portfolio/README.md

 ishubhamsingh.github.io/portfolio
 ======================

-Github repo for Vikram Tiwari's Website
+Github repo for Shubham Singh's Portfolio

 ## How to get your own?
 1. Fork the repo